-- Move the seat forward or rearward by moving the control (A) forward or rearward. - Raise or lower the front or rear part of the seat cushion by moving the front or rear of the control (A) up or down. - Raise or lower the entire seat by moving the control (A) up or down.
+- Move the seat forward or rearward by sliding the control (A) forward or rearward. - Raise or lower the entire seat by moving the control (A) up or down. - Adjust the seatback by tilting the top of the control (B) forward or rearward.